alt1f923/python_tutorial/topic one/README.md

   1.5
   >>> 3 // 2
   1
-  >>> 3 // 2 + 1 #Please note that to do ceiling division, you just add one onto the floor divided result 2
+  >>> 3 // 2 + 1 #Please note that to do ceiling division, you just add one onto the result of floor division 2
   >>> 3 ** 2
   9